Surgery Can Reduce Seizures in Autism and Epilepsy Patients

 Sometimes yes, with device-specific rules.
 Always check the exact device guidelines first.

-Researchers studied the effects of deep brain stimulation (DBS) on children with drug-resistant epilepsy, which means their seizures do not respond to standard medications.
+This study looked at how effective vagus nerve stimulation (VNS) is for children with drug-resistant epilepsy (DRE), which means their seizures do not respond well to medications.